 When borrowing to invest, regardless of your income level, it is vital that you understand your cash flow situation thoroughly.

-Fundamentally, that means that you should never borrow more than you can afford – whether you earn $80,000 a year or $250,000 – and you should always have a cash buffer at your disposal.
+Fundamentally, that means that you should never borrow more than you can afford – whether you earn $80,000 a year or $250,000 – as I already suggested, you should always have a cash buffer at your disposal.

 For example, an investment property with a mortgage might have $1,800 worth of interest that is payable every month.